★ Essential software development

 ⋆ Content Management Systems

 I have worked with ExpressionEngine, Joomla, Textpattern, a little bit with Drupal.
-During the past year, I’ve got quite familiar with WordPress’ inner working.
+During the past years, I’ve got quite familiar with Drupal’s inner working.

 ⋆ Version Control

 Git of course, but worked a lot with Subversion in the past as well.
 I never got familiar with Git’s CLI (apart from some basic commands), so I’m using GitKraken as a client.

 I am using Linux both as a professional and everyday operating system, particularly a Debian 9/Cinnamon based build.
 I am not an expert by any means, but I know my way around it, and use both the GUI and the CLI with ease and confidence.